SnowtromAux/test-components/README.md

 ## Usage

 You can use these components individually or nest them to create more complex UI elements.
-For example, to include the action buttons within a table component, simply import the action buttons component into your table component's file.
+For example, to include the action buttons within a table component, simply import the action buttons component into your table component's file and follow the buttons HTML structure.